justlucdewit/justlucdewit.github.io/_posts/2022-05-31-js-function-caching.md

 }
 ```

-As you can see, cachify takes the old function together with a key, and returns a new function, which is basically a wrapper around `oldFunc`.
-When called, it will peek into the global cache dictionary and return the cached result if its in there.
+As you can see, cachify takes the old function together with a key and returns a new function, which is basically a wrapper around `oldFunc`.
+When called, it will peek into the global cache dictionary and return the cached result if it's in there.

-If its not found, it will execute `oldFunc`, and use that result to put into the cache, and then return the result.
-This means the behaviour of the `oldFunc` will stay the exact same while whilst caching the result and thus being way quicker.
+If it's not found, it will execute `oldFunc`, use that result to put it into the cache, and then return the result.
+This means the behavior of the `oldFunc` will stay the exact same whilst caching the result and thus being way quicker.

-Lets implement this new cachify function on our old `sumOf1Bil` function:
+Let's implement this new cachify function on our old `sumOf1Bil` function:

 ```javascript
 const sumOf1Bil = cachify('sumOf1Bil', () => {